D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Introduction

-Compared with human-type communication (HTC), sensor networks---as a typical application of massive machine-type communications (mMTC)---exhibit different behaviors.
+Compared to human-type communication (HTC), new-generation sensor networks---as a typical application of massive machine-type communications (mMTC)---exhibit different behaviors.
 First, the density of sensors in the deployment area can be substantially higher than handheld HTC devices (HTCDs).
-Second, most sensors are characterised by quasi-static mobility, compared with high mobility in the HTCDs.
-Additionally, human users usually exchange large amounts of data among each others or directly with the server, in each communication session.
-For example, a voice call usually lasts several minutes, generating megabytes of data through common Voice-over-IP codecs, such as the Enhanced Voice Services (EVS) codecs .
+Second, most sensors are characterised by quasi-static mobility, compared with high mobility in HTCDs.
+This may allow for predictable information and accurate scheduling policies as explained hereafter.
+Additionally, human users usually exchange among each others (or directly to a cloud entity) large amounts of data in each communication session.
+For example, a voice call usually lasts several minutes, generating megabytes of data through common Voice-over-IP codecs .
 The size of an email, as another example, typically ranges from dozens of \SI{}{\kilo\byte}s to several \SI{}{\mega\byte}s, depending on the attachment.
 In contrast, sensor messages often have a small payload size of less than \SI{1}{\kilo\byte}\cite{3gpp2014geran}.
-Besides, a ubiquitous behavior can be observed in sensor networks: sensors are usually synchronized to the same schedule of data transmission thereby generating periodical bursts of random access (RA) requests in the RAN, which rarely happens in the context of HTC devices.
-Therefore, considering these peculiarities, we can argue that \emph{sensor networks are severely impaired by RAN congestion, rather than MME or core-gateway traffic congestions}.
+Besides, a special behavior can be observed in sensor networks: sensors are usually synchronized to the same schedule of data transmission thereby generating periodical bursts of random access (RA) requests in the RAN, which rarely happens in the context of HTCDs.
+Considering these peculiarities, we can argue that \emph{sensor networks are severely impaired by RAN congestion, rather than MME or core-gateway congestions}.